Delaware

 Radon:

-- In Delaware, 15% of radon tests results were at or above the action level recommended by EPA.
+- In Delaware, 15.4% of radon test results were at or above the action level recommended by EPA.

 - It ranks 17th among all states, placing it in the above average tier.